 Apart from the advantages, there are also some disadvantages to program budgets.

 Disadvantages of a Program Budget

-- A program budget requires a lot of information and it can take a lot of time to determine the exact financial resources required.
+- It requires a lot of information, and it can take a lot of time to determine the exact financial resources required.
 Additionally, during the year, when any changes must be made to the resources required, it becomes very difficult to achieve a balanced budget.

 - Sometimes, overlapping causes several changes to the budget.
 For example, the municipality department may include the electricity repair expenses in the budget, which may or may not occur.
 This leads to the budgeting of dual expenses.

-- If the program budget is incorrect, it can lead to an increase in costs.
+- If this budget is incorrect, it can lead to an increase in costs.

-- The program budget sometimes makes it difficult to evaluate the performance of the project.
+- It sometimes makes it difficult to evaluate the performance of the project.
 Multiple layers of administrators govern a project, so finding out the actual performance of any administrator can become a daunting task.

 Program budgets form an important part of any large organization these days.
 They provide the basis to allocate the company’s resources to a project in the right manner.
 It not only lays down accountability but also brings efficiency and effectiveness to the organization.
 It helps to divide the activities under different subprograms for a particular project.
 Many may point to the disadvantages of the program budget, but the pros outweigh the cons, and such budgets help achieve the goals and objectives of a business in the desired manner.